XAP-Software/XAP-Software.github.io/_posts/2022-05-12-django_apache_deploy.md

 ## Apache configuration

-Create a `djangoproject.conf` file in the `/etc/apache2/sites-available/` directory and set the following settings:
+Create a `djangoproject.conf` file in the `/etc/apache2/sites-available/` directory and provide the following settings:
  - standart host settings

 ```xml